Felipe González de Ahedo: The Annexation of Easter Island

-The year was 1769 when Felipe was appointed to the command of the San Lorenzo.
-The San Lorenzo was an impressive ship with enough holes on its sides for 64 guns.
-Ahedo navigated this boat to “El Callao de Lima” carrying with him troops and military stores.
+The year was 1769 when González de Ahedo was appointed to the command of the San Lorenzo.
+The San Lorenzo was an impressive ship with enough holes on its sides for 70 guns.
+González de Ahedo navigated this boat to “El Callao de Lima” carrying with him troops and military supplies.
 His voyage took over 6 months to complete and by the time he arrived, it was already 1770.
-After arriving in El Callao de Lima, the Viceroy (a ruler exercising authority in a colony on behalf of a sovereign) instructed Felipe to take possession of Easter Island because Spain wanted it for itself.
+After arriving in El Callao de Lima, the Viceroy (a ruler exercising authority in a colony on behalf of a sovereign) instructed González de Ahedo to take possession of Easter Island because Spain wanted it for itself.
 After returning from Easter Island, having annexed it, he was promoted once again to a Post Captain by the officials in El Callao de Lima.

+According to the navigation data, after passing 280º of the Tenerife meridian (96º west longitude of Greenwich) they continued the trip staying at 27º south latitude.
+Finally, on Thursday November 15, 1770 at 7 a.m., they sighted Easter Island, which they erroneously identified with Davis Island, since although they had some 50 marine charts from different countries, the longitude in which said island was located was very different.
+At a distance of several leagues, they mistook the moai for very thick trees planted symmetrically.
+In addition, they could see that the island was covered with vegetation, which reached the edge of the sea, giving the impression of being very fertile.
+Although the Spanish did not know it, this was the second time that a European had seen Easter Island, since as they later found out, it had been found by chance by Jakob Roggeveen 48 years before.

+The first sign that the island might be inhabited were three large puffs of smoke that the Spanish sailors sighted at a distance of a league from the north coast of the island, as they approached.
+Shortly after, at 2 in the afternoon, they saw a group of 28 people walking hurriedly on a hill near the coast.
+At first, due to the colorful clothing of the indigenous people, they thought they might be foreign troops, but as they got closer they could see that they were unarmed indigenous people.